defold/defold.github.io/assets/videoplayernative.md

 layout: asset
 asset: videoplayernative
 title: Videoplayer - native
-description: A fullscreen videoplayer extension for iOS and Android using native OS functionality and components for videoplayback.
+description: b'A fullscreen videoplayer extension for iOS and Android using native OS functionality and components for videoplayback.'
 ---